Prospect Capital Co. (NASDAQ:PSEC) Stock Position Lessened by Stratos Wealth Partners LTD.

 The business also recently announced a monthly dividend, which will be paid on Thursday, February 17th.
 Investors of record on Thursday, January 27th will be given a dividend of $0.06 per share.
 The ex-dividend date is Wednesday, January 26th.
 This represents a $0.72 annualized dividend and a dividend yield of 8.51%.
 Prospect Capital’s dividend payout ratio (DPR) is presently 27.80%.

 A number of brokerages have recently commented on PSEC.
 Wells Fargo & Company increased their price objective on Prospect Capital from $6.00 to $6.50 and gave the company an “underweight” rating in a report on Thursday, August 26th.
+Zacks Investment Research upgraded Prospect Capital from a “hold” rating to a “buy” rating and set a $9.50 target price for the company in a research note on Wednesday.
 TheStreet upgraded Prospect Capital from a “c+” rating to a “b” rating in a research note on Monday, October 18th.
-Raymond James upgraded Prospect Capital from an “underperform” rating to a “market perform” rating in a research note on Tuesday, November 9th.
-Finally, Zacks Investment Research upgraded Prospect Capital from a “hold” rating to a “buy” rating and set a $9.50 target price for the company in a research note on Wednesday.
+Finally, Raymond James upgraded Prospect Capital from an “underperform” rating to a “market perform” rating in a research note on Tuesday, November 9th.

 About Prospect Capital